Transitional and short term housing programs.

 Information on transitional housing and shelter programs by county and state

 Resources are offered by numerous agencies, including non-profits as well as local and state government organizations.
 They can also provide referrals to other nearby towns or cities.
 Select your county below.

+The above list is only a sampling of some counties and cities.
 If your region is not listed, short term housing assistance is still more than likely available.
-In order to locate additional resources that may be more convenient to you, click here.
+In order to locate additional resources that may be more convenient to you, find state aid and assistance.